SICPDistilled/website/views/section/2-escher.md

 ## Square Limit
-We have all we need to draw Square Limit now, it is just 4 of our `corner-split`'s rotated and reflected and arranged in a
+We have all we need to draw Square Limit now, it is just 4 of our `corner-split`'s rotated and reflected and arranged as below with `combine-four`

 ```
 (def combine-four (square-of-four flip-horiz